 For lighting, it is better to use environmentally friendly LED string lights.
 If you prefer classic candles, you should look for certified organic candles that are made of beeswax or soybeans and not of environmentally harmful paraffin or stearin, whose raw materials are petroleum or palm oil.

 Giving presents is pleasure; even more so, if the recipient knows that the gift also benefits a social purpose.
 And again, even better, if there is a story to tell behind every present.
 There are many ways to find meaningful Christmas gifts.
 Take advantage of the offer of local shops that sell fairly traded products.

-Pay attention to the least possible packaging and to the fact that it can be comprehended, where and under what conditions the products were manufactured.
+Pay attention to the least possible packaging and to the fact that it can be understood, where the products and under which conditions these were manufactured.
 Do not just check sustainable online shops for eco-friendly packaging and CO2 shipping options.
-Alternatively, you can make zero-waste gifts yourself, such as DIY cosmetics.
+Alternatively, you can make Zero-Waste gifts yourself, such as self-made cosmetics.

 Provided by: Unsplash